JayLuo17/NFT_Trading_System/README.md

 brownie run scripts/create_title.py --network sepolia
 ```

+3. Before issuing new title NFT, need to add the vehicle information in `./input/user_inputs.py`.
+Please follow the sentax in the `./metadata/metadata_sample.py`

 3. Notes:
 - Need install brownie, recommend using the following `pipx` command; do not use `pipx install eth-brownie`
 ```